-In August 2017 the First Minister, Nicola Sturgeon, announced the creation of a one-year mentorship programme for a young woman aged between 18 and 24 year of age, to support with their career and personal aspirations.
+In August 2017, the First Minister of Scotland, Nicola Sturgeon, announced the creation of a one-year mentorship programme for a young woman aged between 18 and 24 year of age, to support with their career and personal aspirations.

-This announcement inspired us to think about the prospect of creating more opportunities for young women to have a mentor who could support their career development.
-We also have a vision to increase the gender balance within management and leadership roles for women by supporting women to build their inspiration and confidence to build their own abilities for future leadership roles.
+This announcement inspired us to create more opportunities for young women to have access to a mentor, who could support their personal and professional growth.
+We also believed that we could contribute to the wider challenges we face, to increase the gender balance within management and leadership roles within organisations, by creating a women’s leadership network.
+Our aim was to build a community of women leaders who would support other women to build their confidence and belief in their own abilities to aspire to/develop within, leadership roles.

 Further to the recent launch of TIGERS’ ‘Inspiring Women in Leadership’ (IWiL) Mentoring programme, we have taken the decision to create a male mentorship programme.